JamieMellway/MacInstallFiles/README.md

 AdBlock Plus for Safari
 Audio Tools for XCode
 DosBox (edit ~/Library/Preferences/DOSBox 0.74 Preferences so that mpu401=intelligent, mididevice=coremidi, and midiconfig=0)
-Tattiebogle Xbox 360 controller driver
+Voyetra SP Pro in dosbox (pick no FM Synth and the Roland MPU) Tattiebogle Xbox 360 controller driver
 Audacity
 Piano Marvel